 “The thing that I love to do is solve puzzles,” Theodore Shapiro says.
 “And to me, every score is like a puzzle that you crack.”

 For two decades, Shapiro has been solving cinematic puzzles both light and dark.
-He’s scored some of Hollywood’s classic comedies—including Old School, Tropic Thunder, Dodgeball, and Blades of Glory—as well as Paul Feig’s hilarious, female-powered films (Spy, Ghostbusters: Answer the Call).
-He’s also cracked the code of political dramas (the Emmy-nominated Game Change, Trumbo), animated adventures (The Pirates: Band of Misfits and Captain Underpants: The First Epic Movie, which earned him an Annie nomination), and unconventional adventures (The Secret Life of Walter Mitty) and mysteries (A Simple Favor).
+He’s scored some of Hollywood’s classic comedies—including Old School, Tropic Thunder, Dodgeball, and Blades of Glory—as well as Paul Feig’s hilarious, female-powered films Spy and Ghostbusters: Answer the Call.
+He’s also cracked the code of political dramas, the Emmy-nominated Game Change and Trumbo, animated adventures such as The Pirates: Band of Misfits and Captain Underpants: The First Epic Movie (which earned him an Annie nomination), and unconventional adventures like The Secret Life of Walter Mitty and the mystery A Simple Favor.

 That versatile, musical codebreaking began when Shapiro was five, drawn to the family piano like a magnet.
 Growing up in a household where music was “part of the ambient ethos,” in the suburbs of Washington, D.C., his diet was a healthy mix of Debussy and the Beatles, and he kept on playing music through high school and college.

 After majoring in music at Brown University, where he also scored and acted in theater, he sharpened his compositional skills at Juilliard—studying with renowned composer John Corigliano.
 His classical chops took him to the concert hall, where his works have been performed by orchestras including the Los Angeles Philharmonic, Seattle Symphony, and the New York Chamber Symphony.

 But his first love, ever since he got sucked into the cinematic adventure of Raiders of the Lost Ark and fell under the spell of Jerry Goldsmith’s score for Chinatown as a boy, was the movies.